-With a rate of growth in excess of 1,300% during 2017, the massive surge in the value of the cryptocurrency, Bitcoin, (see this article) has justifiably garnered a great deal of attention and press coverage.
+With a rate of growth in excess of 1,300% during 2017, the massive surge in the value of the cryptocurrency, Bitcoin, has justifiably garnered a great deal of attention and press coverage.
 However, rather than the Bitcoin currency itself, it is the underlying technology, known as blockchain, that has the greatest potential to change our world.

 An anonymous person or group conceptualized blockchain in 2008 as the technology behind Bitcoin.
 In 2013 and 2014, public discourse started to differentiate blockchain and Bitcoin as various start-up companies began to recognize the great potential of blockchain to improve business processes.
 Blockchain became a buzzword of 2017 in its own right, with numerous entities, like Wal-Mart, United Parcel Service, United Nations’ World Food Programme, NASDAQ, the State of Delaware and many others, conducting blockchain implementations or initiatives.
 We will certainly see expanded implementation of blockchain in 2018 and the years to come.